techborder/wp/wp-content/plugins/simple-share-buttons-adder/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 5.5 =
+* Tweak: Revert to old Pinterest functionality by default
+* Update: Add option to use featured images when 'pinning' if desired

+= 5.4 =
+* Fix: Use full featured image for Pinterest

+= 5.3 =
+* Tweak: Use full featured image instead of thumbnail

+= 5.2 =
+* Feature: Use a post's featured image when 'pinning'
+* Feature: Add a default Pinterest image (advanced tab)

+= 5.1 =
+* Tweak: Button images approved by Yummly
+* Update: Compatible up to tag 4.1

+= 5.0 =
+* Feature: Add Yummly button!
+* Feature: Add VK button!
+* Update: Compatible up to tag 4.0.1
+* Fix: Undefined ssba_excerpts notice

+= 4.8 =
+* Fix: Undefined ssba_excerpts
+* Update: Compatible up to tag 4.0

+= 4.7 =
+* Fix issue with download pages
+* New branding

 = 4.6 =
 * Fix notice regarding ssba_excerpts